pocketpy/pocketpy/README.md

 #### Use CMake (Recommended)

-Clone the whole repository as a submodule into your project, In your CMakelists.txt, add the following lines:
+Clone the whole repository as a submodule into your project.
+In your CMakelists.txt, add the following lines:

 ```cmake
 add_subdirectory(pocketpy)